Report strengthening informal cross-border trade data collection in the economic community of West African states region

 Showing items related by title, author, creator and subject.

 United Nations.
-Economic and Social Council; United Nations.
 Economic Commission for Africa.
 African Centre for Gender and Development; United Nations.
 Economic and Social Council; United Nations.
 Economic Commission for Africa.
 African Centre for Gender and Development; United Nations.
-Economic Commission for Africa.
+Economic Commission for Africa.; United Nations.
+Economic and Social Council

-“Tadria, Hilda; United Nations.
-Economic and Social Council; United Nations.
+“Tiagha, Hannah; United Nations.
 Economic Commission for Africa.
 African Centre for Gender and Development; United Nations.
 Economic and Social Council; United Nations.
 Economic Commission for Africa.
 African Centre for Gender and Development; United Nations.
-Economic Commission for Africa.
-(2005).
-Report of mission to Kampala 7 February-13 February 2005.
-Addis Ababa:. © UN.
-ECA,. https://hdl.handle.net/10855/41484”
+Economic Commission for Africa.; United Nations.
+Economic and Social Council (2004).
+Report of a mission to a brainstorming session on the preparation for women's meeting and mainstreaming of gender in the process of the international conference on the great lake Nairobi, Kenya, 16 February 2004.
+Addis Ababa :. © UN.
+ECA,. https://hdl.handle.net/10855/40625”